ryan-hebert/PokemonTypeClash/README.md

 **"Command not found: dotnet"**
 - Install .NET 9.0 SDK from [Microsoft](https://dotnet.microsoft.com/download)
-- **Or** download pre-built executable from [Releases](https://github.com/ryan-hebert/PokemonTypeClash/releases)

 **"Permission denied" on run.sh**
 - Run: `chmod +x run.sh`

 **"No such file or directory" on Windows**
 - Use `run.bat` instead of `run.sh`

-**"Permission denied" on downloaded executable**
-- The pre-built executables have proper permissions set
-- If you still get permission errors, run: `chmod +x PokemonTypeClash.Console`

 **API errors or timeouts**
 - Check your internet connection